With travel to any country, it’s always nice to have a good idea of what to expect once you arrive and when exploring.

 - A coffee at somewhere like Java House or Art Caffe will cost in the region of $2 – $3

-- A coke or similar soft drink will be around $1.50 at a supermarket (but this will increase exponentially at some hotels and resorts)
+- A coke or similar soft drink will be around $0.60 at a supermarket or $1.50 at a local restaurant (but this could increase significantly at some hotels and resorts)